 About me

 My name is Sebastián.
 I grew up in Culiacán, Sin., México, where I also earned my Bachelor degree in Astronomy from Universidad Autónoma de Sinaloa.
-I am an Astronomy PhD student at Georgia State University working with Prof. Todd Henry as part of the RECONS team.
+Now I'm an Astronomy PhD student at Georgia State University working with Prof. Todd Henry as part of the RECONS team.
+Previous from entering a PhD program, I worked three years with Prof. Yilen Gómez-Maqueo Chew at Instituto de Astronomía, UNAM, and the SAINT-EX Observatory.

 If you would like to read more about me, please click here for my CV.